Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/brainstorm.typ

     A two wheel drive, flex wheel intake to store the rings in chassis, a plunger like arm that can stick onto the rings and score them onto the rings.
   ],
   pros: [
-    - More accurate overtaking on the high stake
-    - Possibilities to descore
+    - *Rings* - The plunger system deposits rings onto stakes quickly, making it easier to score points and get top ring bonuses.
   ],
   cons: [
-    - Easy to push around
+    - *Lacking Torque* - The lack of bulk on the robot makes it easy to push around
-    - More joints - more points of failure
+    - *Intake Joints* - The extra joints on the intake give it more possible points for failure
-    - Harder to control
-    - Front Loaded when the intake is extended outwards, prone to tipping
+    - *Front Loaded* - The center of gravity shifts forwards when the intake is extended, increasing the possibility of the bot tipping over.
   ],
   notes: [
     - Flip-out lift
     - Intake intakes directly onto the flip
   ],
 )

 // #colbreak()

 #pro-con(
   name: "Ishika",
   image: image("/entries/overall-robot/brainstorm/ishika-robot-idea.excalidraw.svg"),
   description: [
     A three wheel drive, a pneumatic clamp for mobile goals, an plunger to pick up rings, a pneumatic arm for hang.
   ],
   pros: [
     - Takes space into consideration.
     - Fast and Powerful
   ],
   cons: [
     - Pneumatics for the climb mech may be less powerful.
     - Expansion might not be very great.
     - Hang mech can cause interference with intake.
     - Chain can break
   ],
   notes: [
     - 450 3.25